moniq/simple-tasks-app/README.md

 This is a simple tasks project.
 This django  project requires Python 3.6, Django version 2.2.5 and SQLite3 database.

+Third-party libraries that are necessary to run the project: django-rest-framework version 3.10.3.

 Build instructions
 ==================